jensk-dev/rollup-plugin-violent-monkey/README.md

 > Prepends ViolentMonkey headers to your rollup bundle

+## Template

+Looking for a simple development environment?
+Have a look at [vite-violent-monkey](https://github.com/jensk-dev/vite-violent-monkey/).

 ## Features
 * Metadata autocomplete using ``defineMetadata`` in ``violentmonkey.metadata.js``
 * Automatically finds grants from code and includes them in the bundle